davidramezani/MetropolitanMuseumOfArt/README.md

 * MVVM

 ## TODO :
-* Add Espresso, Instrumentation
+* Add UI Tests
-* Add Other type of Exception For Network & Database Errors
+* Add Other types of Exception For Network & Database Errors
+* Display proper error messages related to exceptions
+* Add filter Items for search API for a better result